EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

      - Note:
        - Replace `$HOME/contract` with your contract directory path (Path to build directory of contract binaries).
        - Replace `/usr/bin/node` `index.js` with your binary path and arguments.
-       - Replace `r9kCyGhhwGj3KaSGemFrrPVpXkzVtT2b1N` with the XRPL address of host you want to acquire an instance from.
+       - Replace `r9kCyGhhwGj3KaSGemFrrPVpXkzVtT2b1N` with the Xahau address of host you want to acquire an instance from.
    - This will output following after deploying the contract.
      ```bash
      ...